This edition is out of date. Please refer to the latest editon for accurate information.

 Area 3: Philosophy of Science.

 Students are strongly encouraged to complete the PhD in a timely manner.
-Funding is guaranteed for five years (if the student maintains good standing), with sixth year funds normally available, but not guaranteed.
+Funding is guaranteed for six years (if the student maintains good standing).
 Part-time instructional funds may be available for students and graduates beyond the sixth year.
-Students who receive two or more years of external funding can extend their HPS guaranteed funds into their sixth year.

 The first two years are given over chiefly to seminar work.
 Students must fulfill comprehensive requirements as outlined in Section III.E.
 Upon successful completion of distribution requirements, the logic requirement, language requirement, comprehensives, and upon approval of a suitable thesis topic and successful prospectus defense, they will begin work on their doctoral dissertation.
 Students making good progress toward a degree can expect five years of support, within limits of the Departmental budget.